jlink-blog/jlink-blog.github.io/_posts/2025-11-04-to-gen-or-not-to-gen.md

 The training cycle of schools and universities is fast.
 Teachers are already reporting that pupils and students have acquired noticeably less competence in recent years, but have instead become dependent on unreliable ‘tools’ [^17].
+The real problem with using GenAI to do assignments is not cheating, but students "are not just undermining their ability to learn, but to someday lead." [^55]

 ### GenAI is destroying the free internet.